 Founder, Editor, and Formatter

-Suzanne resides in a haunted home in Massachusetts with a demanding cat, a neurotic dog, and a few roommates.
+Suzanne resides in a historic apartment in Worcester, MA.
 An advocate for all things chronic illness, Suzanne lives with chronic migraines, which cause both depression and anxiety, and has also been recently diagnosed with ADHD.
 They have begun blogging on the unique experience of balancing chronic migraines with a publishing career; you can read all about it an anandronamedsue.com.

 A proud member of the LGBTQIA community, Suzanne is on the ace spectrum and identifies as androgynous, going by they/them pronouns.
 They are also the author of the Bulletproof Spy, an LGBT Cold War era paranormal espionage series.
 For more information about Suzanne’s self-published work, visit bulletproofspy.com.

 Alexis currently lives in Virginia with her family.
 She is diagnosed with ADHD and PTSD, and is a strong proponent for the accurate portrayal of mental health subjects.
 Her hobbies include knitting, watching Doctor Who and English football, drinking tea, and trying to stay sane.